 - 1 stick Unsalted Butter

-- 3/4 cup Spent Grain (wet, but squeezed slightly)
+- 3/4 cup Spent Grain (wet grains, but squeezed to remove as much liquid as possible)

 - 1 tsp Vanilla Extract